maxgray7-dev/RPSLS-game/TESTING.md

  1 - for option buttons - 'visibility:hidden';
  2 - for reset button - 'visibility:visible';

-Nevertheless, I believe this challenge showed me that I must to have more practice and there are massive
+Nevertheless, I believe this challenge showed me that I must to practice a lot.
+I wish I had more time for this project as I would like to add more animation elements and additional perks to this page.

 ## Browsers were tested